Hampus Lindholm Game Preview: Bruins vs. Red Wings

 Lindholm Season Stats Insights

-- In 7 games this season, Lindholm has a plus-minus rating of 0, while averaging 23:18 on the ice per game.
+- In 10 games this season, Lindholm has averaged 24:17 on the ice, while putting up a plus-minus rating of -1.

-- Lindholm has yet to score a goal through seven games this year.
+- Lindholm has yet to score a goal this year through 10 games played.

-- Lindholm has yet to record a point this season through seven games.
+- Through 10 games this year, Lindholm has not recorded a point.

-- Lindholm has yet to put up an assist this year through seven games.
+- Lindholm has yet to put up an assist this season through 10 games.

-- Lindholm's odds on his points prop carry an implied probability of 42.6% that he hits the over.
+- Lindholm's implied probability to go over his point total is 45.5% based on the odds.

 Sign up for Underdog fantasy today.